RhodesianHunter/FunctionQueue/README.md

 Steps to use:

-1. Queue_Data.php contains the class the needs to be edited for your storage.
+1. Queue_Data.php contains the class that needs to be edited for your storage.
 MySQL code provided in the comments assumes a table exists like this:

 ```sql
     CREATE TABLE function_queue (